 In severe cases surgery may be required.
 Other treatments include stem cell treatment, plasma therapy and shockwave therapy.

-Following treatments a slow and controlled rehabilitation period would be required, sometimes as much as 6 months.
+Following treatments a slow and controlled rehabilitation period would be required, sometimes as much as 6 to 12 months.
 The horse needs to increase its fitness levels and overall wellbeing and be completely sound before bring them back into work.

-Frequently Asked Questions regarding Tendon or Ligament Injuries
+Frequently Asked Questions regarding Tendon or Ligament Injuries in horses

 Are tendon/ligament strains more common in sports horses?